-For financial aid purposes, the December mini-semester session is not considered a stand-alone term.
-For financial aid eligibility, the December mini-semester credit hours will be counted with Spring 2021 semester credit hours.
-The Financial Aid Office will adjust your cost of attendance for Spring 2021 to include the December mini-semester registration.
+For financial aid purposes, the Winter Mini-semester session is not considered a stand-alone term.
+For financial aid eligibility, the December Mini-semester credit hours will be counted with Spring 2022 semester credit hours.
+The Financial Aid Office will adjust your cost of attendance for Spring 2022 to include the Winter Mini-semester registration.

 Important Information Regarding Financial Aid Eligibility

-- Students must only take December mini-semester courses that apply towards their degree program to be considered for federal financial aid.
+- Students must only take Winter Mini-semester courses that apply towards their degree program to be considered for federal financial aid.

-- Students who are eligible for federal financial aid, spring financial aid will apply to December mini-semester tuition and fee charges first.
-Any remaining aid will apply to Spring 2021 tuition and fees or other charges.
+- Students who are eligible for federal financial aid, spring financial aid will apply to Winter Mini-semester tuition and fee charges first.
+Any remaining aid will apply to Spring 2022 tuition and fees or other charges.

-- Students must pay out of pocket for December mini-semester classes or have enough excess financial aid to cover the combined balances.
+- Students must pay out of pocket for Winter Mini-semester classes or have enough excess financial aid to cover the combined balances.

-- Book allowances are not available during the December mini-semester.
+- Book allowances are not available during the Winter Mini-semester.
 Students will be responsible to purchase their own books and supplies.

 - Transient students will not be eligible for federal financial aid.